 As absurd as it may sound in the NFT age, I still believe the best solution is archival paper certificates with a central database, because a good paper certificate can last over a century.
-And it can be replaced with digital documentation or some other placeholder when the paper certificate eventually disintegrates.
-With collectors who are buying for the long haul, a rapid digital art trading system just isn't that important, and none of the serious, long-term digital art collectors I know are interested in NFTs.
+And a paper certificate can be replaced with digital documentation or some other placeholder when the paper certificate eventually disintegrates.
+I've also considered using thin, engraved steel plates for increased longevity.

+For collectors who are buying for the long haul, a rapid digital art trading system just isn't that important, and none of the serious, long-term digital art collectors I know are interested in NFTs.
 If a collector's paper certificate is lost or stolen, then I invalidate the old certificate in my database and mail the collector a new one.
 I hope to eventually pass off my database to an archive or an organization who can maintain it long-term.
-But if that doesn't happen and I die, then all the collectors still have the original maintenance-free physical certificates, records of purchase, and correspondence to prove ownership the Antiques Roadshow way.
-I've also considered switching to using thin, engraved steel plates for certificates since they last longer and are more robust.
+But if that doesn't happen and I die, then all the collectors still have the original maintenance-free physical certificates, records of purchase, and correspondence to prove ownership the old Antiques Roadshow way.
+If somebody someday brings a broken decades-old laptop to Antiques Roadshow known to contain the key to a valuable NFT, there's actually a chance that purchase records with an old photograph of the owner with their NFT and a copy of the current newspaper would be more useful for verification than the computer.